aragonzkresearch/tlcs-chain/README.md

 This repo contains node software for running a Blockchain which provides a Time Lock Cryptography Service.

+NOTE: This is a WIP, e.g. it does not contain the necessary CLI commands and REST endpoints to interact with the TLCS parts of the chain!

 # Getting Started

 TLCS uses the [tendermint-abci](https://crates.io/crates/tendermint-abci) crate to communicate with a Tendermint instance which runs as a separate process.
 This means that to run a full node, Tendermint must be installed and run separately (see instructions below).